-Goa Lawah is an ancient temple built in front of a bat cave filled with thousands of flying, fruit-eating mammals.
+Goa Lawah is an ancient temple built in front of a bat cave.
 The bats, not the temple, are the main draw.
 The bats are venerated by visiting worshippers, who buy offerings from nearby vendors.
 According to legend, the cave extends over 19 miles underground to emerge at Pura Besakih.

 Balinese Hindus hold Goa Lawah in great regard where the afterlife is concerned.
 Worshippers stop at Goa Lawah to complete the Nyegara Gunung ceremony, a part of the Balinese funeral process: At Goa Lawah, offerings can be made to purify the newly released spirit so it can come home to the family’s household shrine.

 The Bali Aga, or the pre-Hindu original people of Bali, remain only in a few isolated communities on the island, the most famous one being the village of Tenganan about 10 minutes from Candidasa.
 The Bali Aga live in a walled community that enforces a strict separation between "pure" Bali Aga and the "fallen," who live outside the walls.

 The village is open to tourists in the daytime and offers a very different perspective on Balinese culture; the architecture, language, and ceremonies retain the old pre-Hindu ways.
 Tenganan's most famous product is a fabric known as gringsing, and its wearers are said to gain magical powers from its use.